Slava Ukraine

 We Craft Media

-I worked with We Craft Media on a project where we had to build a React & TypeScript interface for managing electric vehicles.
+I worked with We Craft Media on a project where we had to build a React & TypeScript interface for managing electric vehicles for one of their clients.
 The backend was built with ExpressJS.
 As a senior developer, I was responsible for the frontend, and one of the ideas I proposed at the time was to use Redux Toolkit (RTK)Redux Toolkit (RTK)What is Redux Toolkit (RTK)?

 Redux Toolkit (RTK) is the official, recommended way to use Redux, designed to simplify and modernize state management in React applications.
 It provides a set of powerful tools like createSlice, createAsyncThunk, and configureStore that reduce boilerplate code and makeRedux easier to use.
 RTK supports best practices by default, such as immutability, code organization, and built-in support for async logic (e.g., data fetching).
 It also integrates well with TypeScript and works seamlessly with features like optimistic updates and middleware.